 According to Titanic’s builders, even if the worst possible accident happened at sea, the ship would stay afloat for at least two or three days.
 This would provide more than enough time for nearby ships to help.

 But that’s not what happened.
 In the end, the watertight compartments failed and the ship sank in under three hours.
-There weren’t enough lifeboats to save everyone and over two thousand perished in the icy waters.
+There weren’t enough lifeboats to save everyone and over 1,500 perished in the icy waters.

 This is what it will be like when Jesus comes back for his Bride.
 Many will be left behind–perhaps thinking a ship is going to rescue them.
 Unfortunately, that ship is not their Savior–it’s the Antichrist government.